JOIN OUR TEAM!

 Full-time positions for licensed therapists:

 - Intake Case Manager and Clinical Associate – NOW HIRING;OPEN UNTIL FILLED

 - Licensed Therapist: Child and Adolescent Specialty Practice (CASP) – NOW HIRING; OPEN UNTIL FILLED

-- Licensed Therapist: DBT Specialty – NOW HIRING; OPEN UNTIL FILLED
+- Licensed Therapist: DBT Specialty (We will consider a pre-licensed therapist with experience on a DBT team) – NOW HIRING; OPEN UNTIL FILLED

 - DBT Training Position for Licensed or Pre-Licensed Therapist – ACCEPTING APPLICATIONS FOR 2021

 CAPIC Postdoctoral Fellowships and Doctoral Practicum Training Positions:

 - Postdoctoral Training Fellowship – ACCEPTING APPLICATIONS FOR THE 2021-2022 TRAINING YEAR (Start Date: August 2021)